 - Worcestershire Sauce – vegetarian and vegan

 With just a few simple ingredients, veggie reuben nirvana is right here.
-Here’s what you’ll need to whip em’ up:
+Here’s what you’ll need to whip em’ up (see recipe card for details):

 - Really good bread.
 Go for a sturdy sourdough Rye or a seedy sourdough.